linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Overview of the model

 - Warehouse

-  It is a container for storing data (status, data, and functions are also data).
+  - It is a special pipeline, a container for all resources (status, data, and functions are also data).
+    It has two special side-effect pipelines (I/O) that are connected to the outside world.

-  It has a scheduler that uses Gantt chart algorithm to dynamically plan and schedule the workshop to complete tasks.
+  - It has a scheduler, the warehouse scheduler and the workshop are **1: n relationship**, the warehouse scheduler uses Gantt chart algorithm to dynamically plan and schedule the workshop to complete tasks for global optimization.

+  - It may not have an ordinary workshop, at this time it is just a data center
+    (warehousing industry).

 - Workshop